Who ever imagined commercial real estate companies would reach celebrity status?

 2016 should see much of the same as commercial real estate companies revel in the highest commercial real estate prices since that little blip in 2008.

-So, if you are looking for commercial property for sale, an experienced commercial property agent or a private lender to arrange that complex commercial hard money financing, look no further…
+So, if you are looking for commercial property for sale, an experienced commercial property agent or even just the most up to date commercial mortgage rates, look no further.

 These are 10 of the best commercial real estate companies in the world:

 1. CBRE Group

 As the dominant player among commercial real estate companies, the CBRE Group has now expanded its reach to grab hold of the commercial property management crown as well.

 Its recent $1.5 billion acquisition of Global Workplace Solutions will add another 1.2 billion square feet of property under management.